calphool/TRS80MXS/README.md

 Build Notes
 ===========

+June 28, 2020

+I updated the graphics/sound board again.
+This time I made it so that the joystick ports are compatible with the "Alphastick" joystick that was sold back in the early 1980s.
+Several games support this joystick.
+Also, I added a pair of jumpers that switches between the two different kinds of joystick trigger modes supported on these old joystick designs.

+I also learned how to use graphics mode 2 to produce near-bitmap style graphics.
+So, I created a start-up screen for the MXS board that runs as soon as NewDos/80 loads up.

+I finished the Pac-Man clone.
+Now I've started on a Joust clone.
+Joust runs in graphics mode 2, which makes for amazingly accurate reproduction of the background.
+I've been working on the SDL emulation layer so that I can duplicate the TMS9918's "only 4 sprites per scanline" behavior.
+I need to duplicate this behavior so that I can come up with a "flicker routine."
+This was the approach used for TMS9918 games back in the day.
+You detect the situation, and then rotate the sprites' priorities in order to make sure that no one sprite turns off completely.

+So I'm at version 1.4 of the graphics/sound board.
+It's done and working well.
+I have given some thought to removing two of the sound chips
+(do I really need 12 voices?
+6 seems like it ought to be adequate), and replacing them with a TMS5220 speech synthesis chip.
+This would make the board quite versatile.
+Though the TMS5220 has become difficult to find, so I'm not sure.
+I'll probably finish the Joust clone first.

 May 9, 2020

 Well, with the pandemic I've had a little time to work on the project some more.
 I haven't worked on the wifi board recently, but I decided to put together at least one piece of software that demonstrates the graphics/sound/gaming capabilities of the TRS80MXS.
 [Here's a little video of the Pac-Man clone.](https://youtu.be/DzdaCiHI2xc)  It's a work in progress, but it's at least starting to look like a playable game.

 January 1, 2020